-To predict the outcome or Y using the linear formula, as the regression analysis shows, the constant value can be substitutes with intercept value, the a1 with product A coefficient, the a2 with product B coefficient and a3 with product C coefficient.
-But as the P-value column suggests we can eliminate the x1 variable from the equation.
+The regression analysis shows that, to predict the outcome Y using the linear formula, the constant value should be replaced with the intercept value, a1 with the coefficient for product A, a2 with the coefficient for product B, and a3 with the coefficient for product C. However, as the p-value column suggests, we can eliminate the variable x1 from the equation.

-Regression Analysis after refining
+Regression Analysis After Refining